Florida Senate Bill SB-90 on Senate Agenda for This Wednesday January 10, 2018

 “Driving should 100% about driving and nothing else”, Goldberg says.
 “There is no text that important or no cheeseburger that enticing to take your attention away from the road and the traffic around you.”

-Goldberg Noone, LLC, is completely in support of Senate Bill 90, and hopes the Committees within the legislature does the right thing and votes it into law.
+Goldberg Noone Abraham, is completely in support of Senate Bill 90, and hopes the Committees within the legislature does the right thing and votes it into law.
 For more details and the exact language in the bill, click here.